aimlfun/MiniCA/README.md

 In the previous example, we created a server certificate for `www.mysite.io` and a client certificate for `dave@mysite.io`.
 Using nginx as a reverse proxy, we can configure it to use the server certificate, and optionally request a client certificate for authentication.

 We set the paths to your generated certificates.
-The cert needs to be in CRT format, and be a full chain certificate. e.g. for `www.mysite.io` :
+The cert needs to be in CRT format and be a full chain certificate. e.g. for `www.mysite.io` :
 - `ssl_certificate /etc/ssl/certs/www.mysite.io.fullchain.crt;`
 - `ssl_certificate_key /etc/ssl/private/www.mysite.io.fullchain.key;`